Recommendations by Major

 Intro to Theatre Studies and Theatre Practicum

-*For students seeking teacher licensure: Students who would like to learn more about Teacher Education as a possible major are encouraged to enroll in EDST 100 in the spring semester.
+*For students seeking teacher licensure: Students who would like to learn more about Teacher Education as a possible major are encouraged to enroll in EDST 100 in the fall semester.
 EDST 100 does not count toward licensure requirements, but does count as elective credit toward the total number of credits required for the degree.

 Students seeking licensure in Elementary Education must take EDST-110 in the Fall or Spring semester and should focus on Core Curriculum courses with remaining course selections, such as Languages and Cultures and Artistic Inquiry.